neuefische/wd-flipped-classroom-curriculum/sessions/css-grid/css-grid.md

 }
 ```

-The grid is then defined by the number and size of it's rows and columns.
-By default, the grid
+The grid is defined by the number and size of it's rows and columns.
+By default, the grid consists
-consists of one column.
+of one column.
 The properties for defining the columns and rows are
 [grid-template-columns](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-columns) and
 [grid-template-rows](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-rows).
 With the
 [gap](https://developer.mozilla.org/en-US/docs/Web/CSS/gap) property you can define a space between